nextleap-project/countermitm/source/new.rst

 does not use public keyservers.

-In this section, we consider how introducing new kinds of (hidden) messages and work flows between peers can substantially help with maintaining communication security against active attacks from providers or the network.
+In this section, we consider how introducing new kinds of (hidden) messages and workflows between peers can substantially help with maintaining communication security against active attacks from providers or the network.
 The described protocols are decentralized in that they describe ways of how peers (or